 Including more participants in a program adds friendly faces to share in your achievements, so bringing friends along with a guide can increase the fun while decreasing the price.

 Hiking Mt.
 Olympus is an impressive achievement, and to complement there is an abundance of other activities to enjoy as well.

 Rock climbing also has its fair share of routes here.
 The jagged terrain and various inclines allow climbers of every level to test their skills in several courses.

-The surrounding areas away from the mountainside are also popular destinations for hiking and often provides a more relaxed experience.
+The surrounding areas away from the mountainside are also popular destinations for hiking and often provide a more relaxed experience.
 Without the challenges of reaching the pinnacle of Olympus, hikers can delve into the rich history of Greece and its gorgeous landscapes.